About other road users

 Moving through or turning at intersections

 Cyclists can be hard to see on the road.
-Always check carefully for cyclists before turning at, or moving through, an intersection.
+Always check carefully for cyclists before turning at or moving through an intersection, particularly when driving a large vehicle, which has larger blind spots.
 If you are following a cyclist and want to turn left, wait until the cyclist has passed the intersection.

 Opening a vehicle door